demisto/content/Packs/NutanixHypervisor/Integrations/NutanixHypervisor/README.md

 Nutanix Hypervisor abstracts and isolates the VMs and their programs from the underlying server hardware, enabling a more efficient use of physical resources, simpler maintenance and operations, and reduced costs.
-This integration was integrated and tested with version v2 of Nutanix
+This integration was integrated and tested with version v2 of Nutanix.

 ## Configure Nutanix on Cortex XSOAR